 The product meets the requirements through the combination of security functions and the requirements defined for the IT-security environment.
 Namely security function SF.1 ensures, that the production of a signature is clearly indicated.
 The use of smart cards together with smart-card terminals, which support secure-pin entry, conforms to the requirements defined in 1a) and 1b).
-Through the use of a smart-card (SSCD) and through the security functions of those smart cards it is ensured

-- 2. when verifying a qualified electronic signature - a) the correctness of a signature is reliably verified and appropriately displayed and - b) it can be clearly determined whether the verified qualified certificates were present in the relevant register of certificates at the given time and were not revoked.
+Through the use of a smart-card (SSCD) and through the security functions of those smart cards it is ensured a) the correctness of a signature is reliably verified and appropriately displayed and b) it can be clearly determined whether the verified qualified certificates were present in the relevant register of certificates at the given time and were not revoked.